Unusual Options Activity Insight: Direxion Daily Semiconductor Bull 3x Shares | Benzinga

 Unusual Options Activity Insight: Direxion Daily Semiconductor Bull 3x Shares

-Direxion Daily Semiconductor Bull 3x Shares (NYSE:SOXL) shares experienced unusual options activity on Thursday.
-The stock price moved down to $47.06 following the option alert.
+Shares of Direxion Daily Semiconductor Bull 3x Shares (NYSE:SOXL) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $44.34.

 - Sentiment: BEARISH